Weave Code

 mongodb/laravel-mongodb

-MongoDB integration for Laravel Eloquent and query builder.
-Extends core Laravel classes to use the same familiar API with MongoDB.
-Official mongodb/laravel-mongodb package, compatible with Laravel 10.x; docs and releases maintained by MongoDB.
+MongoDB integration for Laravel Eloquent and the Query Builder, extending the native Laravel API to work with MongoDB.
+Official mongodb/laravel-mongodb package (formerly jenssegers), compatible with Laravel 10.x.

 View on GitHub